The best way to find a cheap fare is to book your ticket as far in advance as you can and to avoid traveling at rush hour.

 The best way to find cheap tickets from Rome to Zurich is to book your ticket early.
 The earlier you book it, the less demand that exists for the train, so you will be able to beat the crowd and get it.
 There are also two types of tickets which are Economy and Base.
 Economy is cheaper than Base but does not give you the option to have a refund.
 Base does this, so it is important to know that you definitely will not need a refund, then you can save money with the Economy type.
 Another way to save is not to book a high-class seat.
 There are type class options which are Standard and Premium.
 The difference between the two is negligible since you will be offered the basic necessities in both of these classes.
 If you would like to forego Premium and go with Standard then you may save some capital there.
 Finally, trains that have transfers are usually more economical than those that are direct, so this is another way that you may be able to save some money.

-International entry status: Entry is partially open for citizens and permanent residents of Italy
+International entry is allowed for: Entry is unrestricted for citizens and permanent residents of Italy

-International entry is allowed for: Entry is partially open for citizens and permanent residents of Switzerland
+International entry is allowed for: Entry is unrestricted for citizens and permanent residents of Switzerland

 Conditions of reentry: